-Antigua and Barbuda has not conducted an assessment at the national, regional, or local levels to determine the needs regarding primary care, treatment, or reintegration services.
+Dominica has not conducted an assessment at the national, regional or local levels to determine the needs and supply of primary care, treatment, or reintegration services during the evaluation period.

 EVALUATIVE SUMMARY

 Establish comprehensive and integrated drug demand reduction policies with a public health focus, that are evidence-based, multidisciplinary, multisectoral, respectful of human rights, that consider the gender perspective, community and take into account the guidelines and/or recommendations of specialized international and/or regional organizations.